NameInClass Baby name predictor

 About the Name Ruby

-Ruby is holding steady in the rankings at #41.
-It reached its peak of #1 in 2007 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Ruby ranked #38 in 2025, down from its peak of #1 in 2007 — still a familiar name, but past its high point.
 The name has been a consistent presence in UK records since 1996.
-It has spent 26 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 27 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 In terms of origin, Ruby is rooted in Latin, where it means "Red gemstone; deep red colour".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.